 Loss of Also called the red alarm.
-When a T1 CSU/DSU is unable to synchronize framing patterns with the remote end for 2.5 seconds, LOF is declared be declared because there is no incoming signal with which to synchronize.
+When a T1 CSU/DSU is unable to synchronize framing patterns with pulses on the line during that time.
+If LOS persists, LOF will eventually be declared because there is no incoming signal with which to synchronize.